Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

-In the previous chapter we used resampling to compute standard errors and confidence intervals, which quantify the variability in an estimate due to random sampling.
-As one of the examples, we used data from the General Social Survey (GSS) to explore changes in support for gun control over time and to compute confidence intervals for the estimated proportions.
+In the previous chapter we used resampling to compute sampling distributions, which quantify the variability in an estimate due to random sampling.

 import pandas as pd